The 14k gold wedding band and engagement ring is the perfect

 Antique or vintage wedding rings that do not have certified diamonds (because mounted diamonds cannot go through the regular certification process) should come with an appraisal from a reputable unbiased third party.

 Avoid any 14k white gold wedding band or engagement ring with any type of plate (except rhodium plate).
-Two tone rings need to be made with inlays only - because any plate will quickly chip and wear off in a matter of months.
+Two tone rings need to be made with inlays or solid features only - because any plate will quickly chip and wear off in a matter of months.

 A new style fad too is to place platinum or 18k gold plate over 14k gold rings - but these types of plates will quickly wear away as well and the plates can significantly increase the price of the rings even though they are not permanent.